jdevstatic-tutorials/content-dev-workflow/README.md

 format and let it be rendered for different versions and platforms.
 Plus, when you put your content in
-GitHub, it is really an efficient tracking the version of your file particularly when others are collaborating with your work.
+GitHub, it is really efficient tracking the version of your file particularly when others are collaborating with your work.